United Methodists Face Fractured Future

 No more.

 Delegates at the church's General Conference, meeting in St. Louis, Mo., Feb.
 23 to Feb.
-26, adopted several resolutions that not only reaffirmed the church's longstanding conservative positions but introduced tough new measures for their enforcement.
+26, adopted several resolutions that not only reaffirmed the church's longstanding conservative positions but also introduced tough new measures for their enforcement.
 Methodist clergy who officiate at any marriage not involving a man and a woman will now face a one-year suspension for the first offense and permanent removal from the ministry for any subsequent offense.

 In the aftermath of the conference action, the United Methodist Church is likely to lose some of its unity.